 1986: The Monkees began a reunion tour at the Concord Hotel in Kiamesha Lake, New York with Davy Jones, Micky Dolenz, and Peter Tork.
 Michael Nesmith did not join in on the tour, except for one show at Los Angeles’ Greek Theatre in September.

-1988: California band Camper Van Beethoven’s first major-label album, Our Beloved Revolutionary Sweetheart, was released on Virgin Records.
+1988: Camper Van Beethoven’s fourth studio album and first major-label album, Our Beloved Revolutionary Sweetheart, was released on Virgin Records.

 1993: Rod Stewart’s second live album Unplugged… and Seated was released.
 The LP had been recorded in early February as part of MTV’s Unplugged series at Universal Studios in Los Angeles and aired on television in early May.
 It was Stewart’s only appearance on the program and the first time he had performed with former Faces bandmate Ronnie Wood in nearly twenty years.